Spatial mixing and the random-cluster dynamics on lattices: Spatial mixing properties of the random-cluster model

 \section{Spatial mixing properties of the random-cluster model}

 Recall the notions of WSM, SSM, and WSM within a phase from Definitions~\ref{def:WSM}--\ref{def:ssm-per-bc} and~\ref{def:WSM-within-a-phase}.
 In this section, we will establish reductions from these notions of spatial mixing to certain exponential decay properties on contours with label $\ord$ or~$\dis$.
-These reductions will simplify our ability to ascertain for which off-critical parameter regimes WSM and SSM hold, and will also enable us to establish the WSM within a phase property at large~$q$, leveraging the arguments of Section~\ref{sec:q-cluster-expansion}.
+These reductions will make it easier to ascertain the off-critical parameter regimes in which WSM and SSM hold, and will also allow us to establish the WSM within a phase property at large~$q$, leveraging the arguments of Section~\ref{sec:q-cluster-expansion}.
 In particular, this section also includes proofs of two of our main results on mixing times, Corollaries~\ref{cor:intro1} and~\ref{cor:intro2} from the introduction.

 Since we are interested in all temperature regimes, we need to consider both $\ord$ and $\dis$ connectivities simultaneously.
 Recall the continuum embedding of a random-cluster configuration $\omega$, denoted $\bomega$ in Section~\ref{sec:q-cluster-expansion}.
 For any two (continuum) points $x,y$, write